tomcrick/Hypertext2017/README.md

 # IEEEICC2017
-Paper for IEEE International Conferece on Communications (ICC 2017)
+Paper for IEEE International Conference on Communications (ICC 2017)